Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-footnote-and-endnote/_index.md

 ---
-title: Working with Footnote and Endnote linktitle:Working with Footnote and Endnote
+title: Working with Footnote and Endnote
+linktitle: Working with Footnote and Endnote
 second_title: Aspose.Words for .NET API Reference
 description: Tutorials explain how to set Footnote and endnote in Word Document using Aspose.Words for .NET
 type: docs